ricardojoserf/subdoler/README.md

 ## TODOS

-- Check api tokens values are ok or not.

-- Rename functions and variables.

-- Finish merge

-- Add the source of finding the subdomain -> Uniq after that with all -> Create sheet with the unique values (xlsxwriter).
+- Create sheet with the unique values (xlsxwriter).

-- Check if detected IP in the ranges.

 - Analysis with Shodan.

-- Concurency in range to domain?
+- Concurency in range to domain? meh